eddelbuettel/rcppsimdjson/README.md

 ### Status

 Minimally viable.
 Right now it builds, wraps the validation test, and checks cleanly as an R package.
-So still highly incomplete.
+And while on CRAN it is still highly incomplete.
 Requires a C++17 compiler.
 Expect changes.
 But please feel free to contribute.

 ### Contributing